 Trek to Pangboche

 After lunch and settling into our lodge, we visit the monastery this afternoon and the primary school located at the upper reaches of the village.
-The remainder of the afternoon we rest up for our big hike to Ama Dablam base camp.
+The remainder of the afternoon we rest up for tomorrow's big hike to Ama Dablam base camp.

 Everest Summit Lodge - PangbochePangboche, Nepal